 - Titles, Logos and Regulatory Statement (Non- Authorised Entities)

-It’s important you read the code and rules above because they explain your responsibilities, and we can take action against you if you are found to have breached them.
+It’s important you read the Code and rules above because they explain your responsibilities, and we can take action against you if you are found to have breached them.

-Members of CILEx must also follow the:
+All Members of CILEX must also follow the:

-CILEx Practitioners must also follow the:
+CILEX Practitioners must also follow the:

-- Reserved Instrument Activities Certification Rules (for CILEx Conveyancing Practitioners)
+- Reserved Instrument Activities Certification Rules (for CILEX Conveyancing Practitioners)

-- Probate Certification Rules (for CILEx Probate Practitioners)
+- Probate Certification Rules (for CILEX Probate Practitioners)

 - Immigration Certification Rules (for CILEx Immigration Practitioners)

-- Rights to Conduct Litigation and Rights of Audience Certification Rules (for CILEx Practitioners with Litigation rights)
+- Rights to Conduct Litigation and Rights of Audience Certification Rules (for CILEX Practitioners with Litigation rights)

 Chartered Legal Executive Advocates must also follow the: